Skip to content

 Do I need a yellow fever certificate for Egypt?

 Egypt requires a yellow fever certificate if you are arriving from a country with risk of yellow fever transmission.
-Travellers from Canada do not typically need one unless their itinerary includes a YF-endemic stopover.
+Travellers flying directly from Canada do not typically need one.
+However, if your itinerary includes a stopover in sub-Saharan Africa or another yellow fever endemic country, the certificate becomes a legal requirement for entry.

-Is Dukoral worth it for an Egypt cruise?
+Is Dukoral worth it for a Nile cruise or Egypt resort?

 Explore other destinations